Fineotex Chemical: History

 Fineotex group was founded by Surendra Tibrewala in 1979.
 Later, in 2004, it was incorporated as a private limited company under the name of Fineotex Chemical Pvt Ltd in the State of Maharashtra.
-The company has been promoted by the members of the Tibrewala family.
-The company changed its name to Fineotex Chemical and went public with a listing on the Bombay Stock Exchange and the National Stock Exchange in 2007.
-Fineotex claims itself to be the only textile chemical company in India to be listed in the Indian stock market.
-Reliance Wealth holds a significant stake in Fineotex.
-In the year 2007, the company earned ISO 9001:2000 certificate from JAS-ANZ.
+In 2007, the company changed its name to Fineotex Chemical and went public with a listing on the Bombay Stock Exchange and the National Stock Exchange.

+Fineotex is the only textile chemical company in India to be listed in the Indian stock market.
+In the year 2007, Fineotex earned ISO 9001:2000 certificate from JAS-ANZ.
 In 2011, the company incorporated a Wholly Owned Subsidiary company in Malaysia named Fineotex Malaysia Limited.
 It also acquired a controlling stake in Malaysian manufacturing company Biotex.
-In the year 2014, the company was accredited with ISO 4001:2004 and OSHAS 8001:2007.
+In the year 2014, the company was accredited with ISO 4001:2004.
+14045:2012, 9001:2015, 14001:2015, 45001:2018, 22000:2018 and SA 8000.
 In 2015, Fineotex was recognized as Star Export House by Directorate General of Foreign Trade, Ministry of Commerce and Industry.
-As of 2018, the company had 87 distributors across India.
-Its clients range across Textile and Garment Industry, Water Treatment Industry, Leather Industry, Construction Industry, Paint Industry Agrochemicals, Adhesives and others.

-In the year 2020, Fineotex forayed into the home care and hygiene segment to serve the surge in its demand in the wake of the COVID-19 pandemic.
+In the year 2020, Fineotex entered into the home care and hygiene segment to serve the surge in its demand in the wake of the COVID-19 pandemic.

-Arindam Choudhuri is the CEO since June 2021.

-In July 2021, the company signed a global marketing and sales channel partnership deal with HealthGuard Australia.

-In September, Fineotex announced its partnership with Eurodye-CTC, a textile chemical company based in Belgium for commercialization of specialty chemicals for the Indian market.
-It has inked an MOU with Synthetic & Art Silk Mills' Research Association (Sasmira) to set up its Research & Development centre at Worli Hill, Mumbai.
+In September 2021, Fineotex made and announcement of its partnership with Eurodye-CTC, a textile chemical company based in Belgium for commercialization of specialty chemicals for the Indian market.
+The company has inked an MOU with Synthetic & Art Silk Mills' Research Association (Sasmira) to set up its Research & Development centre at Worli Hill, Mumbai.